How Much Does a Helicopter Cost? | Ultimate Breakdown GuideSeptember 16, 2019

 How much does a helicopter cost to fly in per hour?

 On average, you can expect to pay $150 to $200 per hour to take flying lessons in a helicopter.
-A police helicopter costs on average about $400/hour to fly.
+However, a police helicopter costs on average about $400/hour to fly.
 Naturally, larger choppers cost more to fly.

 What are some pros and cons of owning a corporate helicopter?

 The biggest pro of owning a corporate helicopter is convenience.
-You can go where you want with minimal notice.
+In other words, you can go where you want with minimal notice.
 However, you face a high private helicopter cost to own one and it may not be cost-effective.

 Is it better to lease or own a luxury helicopter?